richardgfx/demo1/README.md

 python3 client.py, to check the performance of image classification.

-Needs to modify the public endpoint in the code after the containers are deployed in the public cloud.
+Needs to modify the public endpoint in the code after the containers are deployed.

 # Client-Server Mode